ucfopen/Materia-Docker/README.md

 	```
 	It'll clone Materia, build the docker containers, and install all the dependencies.

-	If you see `Enter passphrase for key` enter the password for the clu key password you copied in step 3 above.

 ### Common Dev Commands

 * Run the server